 The workflow is as follows:

-The outline below is a suggested exploration flow.
-Unless otherwise noted, users can choose any notebook to get started, as long as the GPU resources are available to run the notebook.
+The first three notebooks are an introduction to RAPIDS-singlecell and use the Standard Instance.
+Unless otherwise noted, users can choose any advanced notebook to get started, as long as the GPU resources are available to run the notebook.

 For those who are new to doing basic analysis for single-cell data, the end-to-end analysis of 01_scRNA_analysis_preprocessing is the best place to start, where users are walked through the steps of data preprocessing, cleanup, visualization, and investigation.